 Toddlers will learn vital swimming and water safety skills during swimming lessons.
 However they will also learn social skills and skills that develop readiness for school.

 9. What certificates or qualifications do you currently hold to teach swimming?

 In Australia swimming teachers should hold formal qualifications with for example AUSTSWIM, the Australian Swimming Teachers of Coaches Association, or Royal Life Saving.
 Swimming teachers are also required to hold a current CPR certificate and hold a working with children check.
 Laurie has been inducted into the International Swimming Hall of Fame.
-Laurie is an Honorary Doctorate with Griffith University.
-Laurie holds a Platinum Coach accreditation with ASCTA.
+He is an Honorary Doctorate with Griffith University and holds a Platinum Coach accreditation with ASCTA.